Hypfer/Valetudo/docs/_pages/faq.md

 Yes.
 Simply reset your robot to factory defaults.

+## Can I still use the Mi Home app after installing Valetudo?

+No. Valetudo removes the connection to Xiaomi's cloud, which the Mi Home app relies on, and thus it won't work anymore.
+This is by design to improve your privacy.
+You should be able to do anything you want to do, also on phones, by just connecting to your vacuum's IP address through your browser.
+It will open an user-friendly control interface.

 ## Why does my robot speak Chinese?

 Because it's language is set to Chinese!